thephpleague/csv/docs/9.0/writer/index.md

 `Writer::insertOne` inserts a single record into the CSV document while `Writer::insertAll` adds several records.
 Both methods returns the length of the written data.

-`Writer::insertOne` takes an argument, an `array` which represents a single CSV record.
+`Writer::insertOne` takes a single argument, an `array` which represents a single CSV record.
-`Writer::insertAll` takes an argument a PHP iterable which contains a collection of CSV records.
+`Writer::insertAll` takes a single argument a PHP iterable which contains a collection of CSV records.

 ~~~php
 <?php